 You can . . .

 - designate the Library as the beneficiary of a retirement account, pension plan, or life insurance policy.

 - include a gift to the Library in your estate or trust plans in either a specific amount or as a portion of your assets.

 - remember and honor loved ones and friends with memorial gifts.

 - A bequest costs you nothing now and demonstrates your commitment to ensuring the Library’s mission and future success beyond your lifetime.

 - A bequest is not binding and can be modified at any time if your circumstances change.

 - Gifts to the Essex Library from your estate are exempt from federal estate taxes.

 By making your legacy gift to the Library, you will be recognized in the Captain Tucker Legacy Society and participate in special programs and events for members.
 (More information on the Legacy Society is available here.)

-If you have additional questions about any aspect of a bequest, please contact Executive Director Deborah Smith to arrange an appointment.
+If you have additional questions about any aspect of a bequest, please contact Interim Director Ann Thompson to arrange an appointment.
 We can answer your questions, discuss the best way to structure your gift intention, and provide appropriate language to include in your plan.